puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 * Store facts in PuppetDB
 * Send reports to PuppetDB (optional)

-You will need to take the following steps to configure your standalone nodes to connect to PuppetDB.
+You must take the following steps to configure your standalone nodes to connect to PuppetDB.
 Note that because you must change Puppet's configuration on every managed node, **we strongly recommend that you do so with Puppet itself.**

 ## Step 1: Configure SSL